RachelT/Queen-s-Commerce-News-Feed/README.md

 Usage
 -----

-** As of right now this extension is still under development, thus it not recommended to install it **
+_As of right now this extension is still under development.
+Thus, I do not recommended you to install it_

 1. Open your chrome
 2. Click "Load unpacked extension"